 Seslavtsi Monastery “St. Nicholas”

-The Seslavtsi monastery is close to the Kremikovtsi monastery, mentioned earlier, and is located above the village of Seslavtsi.
+The Seslavtsi monastery is close to the Kremikovtsi monastery and it is above the village of Seslavtsi.
 The monastery can be reached by car.
 Firstly, you should pass through the local church and continue driving on the same street until you exit the village.
 The monastery is about 2 km from the village of Seslavtsi.
 Bear in mind that the last kilometre of the road is a bit rough.

-The monastery was built during the Second Bulgarian Kingdom by the Boyar Seslav.
+During the Second Bulgarian Kingdom, Boyar Seslav built this monastery.
 It was destroyed during the Ottoman invasion and was restored in the late 16th century.

 Now, there is not much remained from the monastery – only the church and ruins of other monastic buildings.
 Despite that, the place is quiet, very calm, and straight charming I would say.
 When we last visited this interesting place, the church was closed, but, hopefully, we managed to see through the window some of the ancient wall paintings done by Master Pimen Zografski.